 Once your client has booked with you, make sure that they know what will happen next.
 It’s a great time to point out any special clauses in your contracts, such as payment schedules and deliverables.
 One of the biggest issues that photographers run into is an editing backlog (especially during busy season).
 If your client spells out that your turn-around time is 2-3 weeks, make sure that they understand that.
 As always, under promising and over delivering is your best bet.

 Pro-tip: ALWAYS use a contract and ask for a retainer, no matter the type of shoot.
 Not only does it protect you, but it also protects your clients.
 Contracts are also a great way to reinforce client expectations.
 Need a great contract?
 Our friends at the TheLawTog will get you all set up and ready to go!

-Details, details, details.
 Once your session is over, it’s a great time to send out an email reminding your clients about what will happen next.
-You can remind them of turn-around times, get all of the details for the prints and albums and understand any last details about invoicing.
+You can remind them of turn-around times.
+Get all of the details for the prints and albums.
+Understand any last details about invoicing.
 Outlining all of these details is the best way to ensure that your clients know exactly what to expect… and you can avoid any unexpected surprises.